eeshaa02/week4/README.md

-Hi, we are from Shiv Nadar University Chennaiecho We belong to School of Engineering. >> README.md
+Hi, we are from Shiv Nadar University Chennai
+We belong to School of Engineering.